-As part of the reconstruction bill the government has proposed maintaining the current maximum stamp tax of 0.6% on a permanent basis.
-The maximum stamp tax was due to increase to 1.2% by July 1, 2010.
+As part of the Reconstruction Act the government maintained the current maximum stamp tax rate of 0.6% on a permanent basis.
+This is less than the rate of 1.2% that would have otherwise been effective as of July 1, 2010.